V3-Alliance/HubZero_puppet/README.md

 - [ ] submit package not yet added to the installation
 - [ ] The external DNS entry for the site and any matching records need to be set up manually.
 Instructions have to be written.
 - [ ] The url shown on the output page of the stack shows an IP number.
 One that uses the domain name needs to be added.
-- [ ] Add error checking to our scripts

 Known issues:
 - The LDAP installation on version 1.1 returns an error: this needs investigation.
 See the open-ldap module for more.